SP4567/Temperature_Convertor/README.md

 # Temperature_Convertor

-This repo contains the basic implementation of temperature convertor app that converts temperature from celcius to fahrenheit
+This repository contains a basic implementation of a temperature converter application that allows users to convert temperature from Celsius to Fahrenheit.

+### Main Function Points
+- Converts temperature from Celsius to Fahrenheit
+- Provides a simple and user-friendly interface

+### Technology Stack
+- Python

+### License
+The project is licensed under the MIT license.